It hasn't even been a year since the original Samsung Galaxy Note

 The Google Play Store is your friend here, and delving through it is always part of the fun.

-Apps are accessed via the app drawer, which you find at the bottom-right of each screen, alongside four other customisable shortcuts.
+are accessed via the app drawer, which you find at the bottom-right of

-They're displayed in a 5x5 grid format, due to the increased screen real estate, with a live image of your wallpaper beneath that looks great.
+displayed in a 5x5 grid format, due to the increased screen real

-You can also preview widgets from a tab within this, rather than having to install each widget to see what it looks like, which is how things used to be done.
+install each widget to see what it looks like, which is how things used

 If you've ever used a Samsung Galaxy S3, you'll feel right at home here.